Hosting your own dedicated game server provides you with a customizable gaming experience unlike any other.

 From buying and maintaining expensive equipment, hardware, and software to needing technical expertise to set up and manage your server daily, there are many things to consider before making your own dedicated game server at home.

-Managed dedicated server hosting through a professional provider makes setting up your own private game server easy, affordable, secure, and fast.
+Managed dedicated server hosting through a professional provider makes setting up your own game server easy, affordable, secure, and fast.

 At Liquid Web, we provide fully customizable dedicated server hosting, so you don’t have to stress over hardware costs, the server setup process, or security risks like DDoS attacks.
-We even give you full root or admin access to your server, allowing you to maintain the level of control you might require.

 Plus, you can utilize our managed dedicated servers with both Steam and non-Steam games.
 Provided that the server's operating system is compatible with the specific game, the sky’s the limit with full root and admin access (something you can also expect with our dedicated servers).